Posted on Thursday, January 8th, 2004

 Posted on Tuesday, January 27th, 2004

-As most people who know me knows, I am a huge fan of Betty White.
+As most people who know me knows, I am a huge fan of television legend Betty White.
 She can take any role and completely own it, and then eclipse anybody else who dares share a scene with her.
 Well, Betty was on Ellen today and revealed that she is guest-starring on three(!) episodes of The Practice starting February 15th!
 Sweet!

 Posted on Friday, January 30th, 2004

-As I have mentioned many times, I absolutely loathe those Pier One commercials featuring a screeching Kirstie Alley dressed in dumb-ass prom dress rejects.
+As I have mentioned many times, I absolutely loathe those Pier One commercials featuring a screaming Kirstie Alley dressed in dumb-ass prom dress rejects.
 Every time one of her insanely stupid ads airs, I want to puncture my ear drums and then gouge my eyes out.

 Why in the hell would an advertiser want to annoy prospective customers of their product like that?
 Because it works.
 Pier One reported drastic increases in foot traffic (around 12-17% depending what you read) after the Kirstie Alley campaign began airing.